addulac/phd/source/14_netprop.md

 #### Generating process
-In figure \ref{fig:burst_immsb} and \ref{fig:burst_ilfm} we show respectively for IMMSB and ILFM the evolution of the local preferential attachment following the definition given in section \ref{sec:local_me}, for the networks Manufacturing and Networks1 and for two different values of the generating process step $p$ ($p$ is given as a percentage of $N$ in the plots).
+In figure \ref{fig:burst_immsb} and \ref{fig:burst_ilfm} we show respectively for IMMSB and ILFM the evolution of the local preferential attachment following the definition given in section \ref{sec:local_me}, for the networks Manufacturing and Networks1 and for two different values of the generating process at step $p$ ($p$ is given as a percentage of $N$ in the plots).
 For IMMSB one can see on figure \ref{fig:burst_immsb}, that the probability of generating new links increases with the degree.
 However, for ILFM, one can observe, on figure \ref{fig:burst_ilfm}, some classes where the preferential attachment is no true such as for the class 3 in Manufacturing where the probability to generate new links decreases with the degree or contains some plateau.
 For Networks1, the probability to generate new links increase in average because the model is fitted with a networks where the preferential attachment is present.
 However, on can see that the increase of the probability is not as clear than for IMMSB.
 The value of the probability fluctuate and reach some plateau.
 The interpretation of these results with regard to the properties that we asses for the local preferential attachment is that IMMSB is better adapted than ILFM to capture the local preferential attachment.

 \begin{figure}[h]